-As a side note, as a longtime reader of the diaries, let me recommend dipping into the complete unexpurgated diary, edited by Robert Latham and William Matthews, published in hardcover by the University of California Press, and in trade paperback by HarperCollins.
-This edition contains plenty of footnotes and background material that makes it easy for the reader to experience, day to day life in the Restoration England, and Pepys’ complete candor about himself, warts and all, makes him an amiable companion.
+As a side note, let me recommend dipping into the complete unexpurgated diary, edited by Robert Latham and William Matthews, published in hardcover by the University of California Press, and in trade paperback by HarperCollins.
+This edition contains plenty of footnotes and background material that makes it easy for the reader to experience day to day life in the Restoration England.
+Pepys’ candor about himself, warts and all, makes him an amiable companion.

 15 ~ Don’t you know I promised, if you’d watch a dinner out, We’d see truth dawn together?

 A quote from Robert Browning’s “Bishop Blougram’s Apology.”

 16 ~ Herein fail not at your peril

 An archaic phrase that appeared at the bottom of some legal documents, such as subpoenas.